-The growth hormone process begins when the hypothalamus sends a chemical messenger called growth hormone releasing hormone (GHRH) to the pituitary gland.
+When functioning properly, the growth hormone process begins when the hypothalamus sends a chemical messenger called growth hormone releasing hormone (GHRH) to the pituitary gland.
 This signals the pituitary to release growth hormone, which it does in small spurts throughout the day, but especially during the first hours of sleep.

 GH travels throughout the bloodstream to target cells with GH receptors that are programmed to respond.
 There are GH receptors in many organs in the body, but the most important of these is the liver.
-Growth hormone does not directly cause most of the growth in bones and body tissue.
-It signals the liver to make and release the substances that do - the insulin-like growth factors.
-The main one of these is a protein called insulin-like growth factor-I (one), or IGF-I. It is IGF-I that stimulates new cell growth in the cartilage near the ends of the skeletal bones (called the epiphyses) and in the muscle tissues.
+Growth hormone does not directly cause most of the growth in bones and body tissue, rather it signals the liver to make and release the substances that do - the insulin-like growth factors (IGF).
+The main one of these is a protein called insulin-like growth factor-I (one), or IGF-I (responsible for about 80% of growth and anabolic promoting effects).
+It is IGF-1 that stimulates new cell growth in the cartilage near the ends of the skeletal bones (called the epiphyses) and in the muscle tissues, therefore this protein is commonly used to monitor GH's dose while on GH treatment.

 The body's growth system also has checks and balances.
-For example, when there is a high level of GH or IGF-I in the system, the hypothalamus receives the message and produces a different hormone called somatostatin, which tells the pituitary to stop releasing GH into the bloodstream.
+For example, when there is a high level of GH or IGF-I in the system, the hypothalamus receives a message and then produces a different hormone called somatostatin, which tells the pituitary gland to stop releasing GH into the bloodstream.